saksham-jais/NewsSphere/README.md

-# 📰 News Website React App
+# 📰 NewsSphere - A Fullstack News Website Built with React

 ## 🌐 Overview